-Hurricanes, tropical storms, and other severe weather is monitored by Elara personnel through multiple outlets.
-Once identified, a storm's progress is tracked to consider the severity and path of the storm.
+Hurricanes, tropical storms, and other severe weather will be monitored by West Texas Solar II personnel through multiple outlets.
+Once identified, a storm's progress will be tracked to consider the severity and path of the storm.
 In the event a hurricane or tropical storm impact is imminent, operational preparations may be taken based on manufacturer design, including wind stow function of modules, reinforcing structures, or site de-energization.